ExpressionEngine/ExpressionEngine-User-Guide/source/modules/cookie_consent/index.rst

 See :doc:`Cookie Consent control panel <control_panel/index>` for more information.

-**Note:** Installing this module will prevent cookies from being set by all first party ExpressionEngine code and any code that uses the Function class' set_cookie() method.
+.. note:: Installing this module will prevent cookies from being set by all first
+	party ExpressionEngine code and any code that uses the Function class' set_cookie() method.
 Cookies may still be set by third party code using PHP, JavasScript, third party scripts, etc.

 .. _installation: